AntonSol919/linkspace/homepage/why.md

 # Why?

 This protocol came to be for two reasons.
-The first is developer hubris.
 I found it overly complicated (oppose to simple - not easy) to build multiuser systems.
+A project starts and ends with a vision for what the user should experience and do.
+That's difficult enough.
+Instead development also has to deal with managing a server, networking, identity, and access.
+In linkspace I've tried to decouple these things.
+A group, once setup can run any domain app.
+A domain app can run in any group.

-The second is to answer a question we've all noticed by now.
+The second is to provide an answer to an issue we've all noticed in some form or another.
 I see it as such;
-People must face a question that underpins what society can be:
+We face a question on the rules for our the digital space.
+Its answer underpins how our society works:

 **Who gets to __administrate__ which cat videos, taxi service, or (political) message we share and see online?**